Address

 Location of restrooms: **1st and 3rd floors

-Type of restroom: 3rd floor not handicapped-accessible, others are multi-stall, handicapped accessible
+Type of restroom: 3rd floor not accessible, others are multi-stall, with an accessible stall

 Ease of entry and exit: OK